EcoJulia/Phylo.jl/docs/src/man/plotting.md

 ### Keywords

-It adds these keywords to the ones initiallysupported by Plots.jl:
+It adds these keywords to the ones initially supported by Plots.jl:
 - treetype: choosing `:fan` or `:dendrogram` determines the shape of the tree
 - marker_group: applies the `group` keyword to node markers
 - line_group: applies the `group` keyword to branch lines